-SUBJECT: Operational Report for Quarterly Period Ending 31 July 1967.
-(RCS-CSFOR-65)(U)
+SUBJECT: Operational Report for Quarterly Period Ending 31 July 1967 (RCS-CSFOR-65) (RI) (U)

-RECOMMENDATION: (U) Sufficient explanation be provided in FMs 5-34 & 5-35 to resolve the question in the user's mind as to why wet conditions affect defensive considerations but not offensive considerations.
+RECOMMENDATION: (U) Sufficient explanation provided in FMs 5-34 & 5-35 to resolve the question in the user's mind as to why wet conditions affect defensive considerations but not offensive considerations.

-SUBJECT: (U) Backup Engineer Support for Divisions or Divisional Size Task Force.
+SUBJECT: (U) Backup Engineer Support for Divisions of Divisional Size Task Force.

-BACKGROUND: (U) Task Force Oregon was originally planned to operate for only 90-120 days in the III M.F. area of operations.
+BACKGROUND: (U) Task Force Oregon was originally planned to operate for only 90-120 days in the III MAF area of operations.
+Upon the extension of Task Force Oregon, announced in early June, to remain throughout the 1967 days in the III MAF area of operations.
 Upon the extension of Task Force Oregon, announced in early June, to remain throughout the 1967 monsoon season, an urgent requirement for base camp construction came into being.
-Although sufficient non-Army engineers were available to perform the necessary construction, the planning design and layout remained the responsibility of the Task Force Engineer who is staffed with only that staff authorized an Army Combat Engineer Battalion.
-Normal Army design and planning capability was not available (e.g., Engineer Group and Area Engineers) in the III M.F. area, and non-Army design and planning capability was not available.
+Although sufficient non-Army engineers were available to perform the necessary construction, the planning design and layout remained the responsibility for the Task Force Engineer who is staffed with only that staff authorized an Army Combat Engineer Battalion.
+Normal Army design and planning capability was not available (e.g., Engineer Group and Area Engineers) in the III MAF area, and non-Army design and planning capability was not available.
 As a result, the Task Force Engineer is faced with planning and coordinating a construction program roughly equal to that carried by an Engineer Group.

-RECOMMENDATION: (U) Whenever a divisional-sized Army force relocates outside an Army controlled area, form arrangements must be made to provide an engineer planning and design staff to cope with whatever construction program is envisioned.
+RECOMMENDATION: (U) Whenever a divisional-sized Army force relocates outside an Army controlled area, from arrangements must be made to provide an engineer planning and design staff to cope with whatever construction program is envisioned.